dgesteves/journey-tree/README.md

 - There is an example of an implementation of a web worker to outsource to a new thread heavy computation tasks without blocking the event loop.
 - Code should be easy scalable and maintainable for future iterations of development.
-- There is one component that has too much state and should be break down(`EditStep`).

 Documentation: